 Once your files have synced to cloud storage, you'll be able to access and edit your video from any computer using the same Clipchamp login.

-Manually bring your media files (the video, audio and image files that you used in your video) to the new computer, login, and relink them to your project.
+Manually bring your video, audio, and image files that you used in your video) to the new computer, log in, and relink them to your project.

 Why is this necessary?

-By default the Clipchamp works with your media files locally on your computer rather than uploading them anywhere.
+By default, Clipchamp works with your media files locally on your computer rather than uploading them anywhere.

 However, if you've only used stock video and audio from our library, then you don't need to bring files with you or use cloud storage and can continue working on a new computer straight away by signing in with the same login.

 To learn how to use cloud storage, please see this help article: using cloud storage.

 To learn how to bring your files with you and relink them, please see below.